Does a Trust Have to Be Settled by a Surviving Spouse?

 - Filing an Estate Tax Return

 NOTE: If your trust is older than 2005, it may contain language requiring a mandatory distribution to Trust B. The majority of our clients who have older trusts amend to change this provision.
-If your spouse has not passed away, you have an older trust, call us and we will schedule a consultation to review your trust documents to ensure that they are consistent for your wishes.
-If your spouse has passed away and you have not settled your estate, contact our office to schedule a consultation by calling (310)348-2995.
+If your spouse has not passed away, you have an older trust, call us and we will schedule a consultation to review your trust documents to ensure that they are consistent with your wishes.
+If your spouse has passed away and you have not settled your estate, contact our office to schedule a free consultation with an expert estate planning attorney.